jpavon/react-scripts-ts/README.md

 > *Note: Until 1.0.0 this project won't follow semver.
 Though there won't be many breaking changes, update at your own risk.*

-Fork of [react-script-ts](https://github.com/wmonk/create-react-app-typescript) with added features.
+Fork of [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) with ts-loader and type checker on a separate process.

 Found any problem or bug?
 Please [create a new issue](https://github.com/jpavon/react-scripts-ts/issues).